Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 460 (OEM) should perform a lot faster than the Radeon HD 4830 1GB in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 460 (OEM) should theoretically be a lot superior to the Radeon HD 4830 1GB in general. (explain)

-Texel RateThe GeForce GTX 460 (OEM) is quite a bit (more or less 98%) faster with regards to AF than the Radeon HD 4830 1GB. (explain)
+Texel RateThe GeForce GTX 460 (OEM) should be a lot (approximately 98%) more effective at texture filtering than the Radeon HD 4830 1GB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 460 (OEM) is a better choice, and very much so. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 460 (OEM) is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison